 Read MoreIntellectual Property Legislationkeyboard_arrow_right

-The CI Government has modernised the country’s intellectual property laws in order to provide better protection of the rights of persons involved in creative and business endeavors.
+The Cayman Islands Government has modernised the country’s intellectual property laws in order to provide better protection of the rights of persons involved in creative and business endeavours.
 By improving copyright, trade mark, patent and design rights legislation, Government also has improved the local commerce framework.

 Funds & Investment Businesskeyboard_arrow_right

 This is your funds and business investment guide in the Cayman Islands.
-But before you read on, you may also want to check out Cayman Resident’s section on Cayman’s Financial Performance that details the latest statistics on investment funds.
+Before you read on, you may also want to check out Cayman Resident’s page on Cayman’s Financial Services industry.

 Read MoreCayman Enterprise City (CEC)keyboard_arrow_right